This month I wanted to explore how to use apostrophes in contractions.

 And in honor of the difference, we have a special semi-secret offer for all of our subscribers who have honored us by reading this newsletter to the end.

 Thank you for joining us this month.
-If you have any questions, feel free to reply directly to this message.
+If you have any questions, feel free to contact us.

 It's always a pleasure to be of service!